unovue/shadcn-vue/apps/www/src/content/docs/components/form.md

 ### Build your form

-Based on last step we can either use `<Form />` component or `useForm` composable `useForm` is recommended cause values are typed automatically
+Based on last step we can either use `<Form />` component or `useForm` composable `useForm` is recommended because values are typed automatically

 ```vue:line-numbers {2}
 <script setup lang="ts">